Scalable Reactive Atomistic Dynamics with GAIA: Methods

 \bmhead{Supercell with random rotation} The resulting Nanoreactor$^+$ configurations were combined into supercells before DFT labeling.
 Replication factors along the three lattice vectors were chosen to maximize the number of atoms while keeping it below a user-defined limit per snapshot.
 To avoid generating identical repeats, each replica was rotated as a rigid body using a rotation matrix defined by a random unit axis and a rotation angle uniformly sampled between 0 and 360$^{\circ}$.
 Atomic coordinates were shifted to the center of mass, rotated, and then translated to the corresponding lattice position.
 The final simulation cell was defined with a small padding of 0.3\,\AA\, along each lattice direction.

-\bmhead{Diatomic potential energy curve} Potential energy curves were generated for each unique pair of elements, with interatomic distances sampled uniformly from the factor of user-defined minimum to maximum value to the sum of their covalent radii (for Titan25, 0.6 and 3.0 values are used).
+\bmhead{Diatomic potential energy curves} Potential energy curves were generated for each unique pair of elements, with interatomic distances sampled uniformly between user-defined minimum and maximum factors (0.6 and 3.0, respectively, for Titan25) of the sum of their covalent radii.
 The resulting energies and forces were then discretized into 30 bins and smoothed using cubic spline interpolation.

 \bmhead{Dataset visualization} Fig.~\ref{fig:fig2}b was generated using the uniform manifold approximation and projection~\cite{MHM18}.
-For each data point in the Titan25(G), embeddings were obtained from feature vectors extracted by the model trained on Titan25(G+I).
+For each data point in Titan25(G), embeddings were obtained from feature vectors extracted by the model trained on Titan25(G+I).
 Each feature vector corresponds to the aggregated output of the final representation layer, computed from the atomic-level embeddings of the input structure.
-Further details on the model architecture and training are provided in Method~\ref{method:mt}.
+Further details on the model architecture and training are provided in Methods~\ref{method:mt}.